renataigarashi/renataigarashi/README.md

 ## Connect with Me 🚀

 Ready to join forces on this epic coding adventure?
-Let's connect and conquer the techverse together on [LinkedIn](https://www.linkedin.com/in/renata-igarashi){:target="_blank"}!
+Let's connect and conquer the techverse together on <a href="https://www.linkedin.com/in/renata-igarashi" target="_blank">LinkedIn</a>!

 May your code compile swiftly, and your errors be ever elusive!
 Happy coding! 🚀🧙‍♀️